Microsoft/azure-docs.cs-cz/articles/machine-learning/desktop-workbench/model-management-cli-reference.md

     -p                           : A pip requirements.txt file needed by the code file.
     -v                           : Verbosity flag.

-Argumenty registrované modelu
+Argumenty registrovanému modelu

     --model-id -i                : [Required] Id of previously registered model to add to manifest.
                                    Multiple models can be specified with additional -i arguments.

-Zrušení registrace modelu argumenty
+Zrušit registraci modelu argumenty

     --model-file -m              : [Required] Model file to register.
 If used, must be combined with model name.